Electricity Substation No. 167

-Electricity Substation No. 167 is a heritage-listed electrical substation at 93 Parramatta Road, Auburn, Cumberland Council, New South Wales, Australia.
+Electricity Substation No. 167 is a heritage-listed electrical substation at 93 Parramatta Road, Auburn, New South Wales, Australia.
 It was designed and built from 1924 to 1929 by the Municipal Council of Sydney, with the City Architect being responsible for the design.
 It is also known as #167 'AUBURN' 33KV ZONE SUBSTATION.
 The property is owned by Ausgrid.
 It was added to the New South Wales State Heritage Register on 2 May 2008.

 History

 The Auburn Zone substation No. 167 is a purpose designed and built structure dating from 1924, constructed by the Municipal Council of Sydney.
 The zone substation is located at the border between the area supplied by the Municipal Council of Sydney and that supplied by the private Parramatta and Granville Electric Company.
 Auburn Zone substation No. 167 was constructed as the main high voltage electricity distribution point for this part of Sydney and was the largest electrical facility built in western Sydney at that time.

 The substation was substantially and sympathetically extended c.
 1929 in response to increased demand for electricity driven by the rapid growth of the Auburn area.
 Its development marks the extension of the Municipal Council of Sydney's role as a regional electricity supplier to, what were in the 1920s, outlying areas of Sydney.
 Substation No 167 was integral to the development of the Auburn area as a major industrial area in the mid to late 20th century.
 The site was substantially upgraded in 2007 to extend its operational life for the foreseeable future.